paulstatezny/angular-dry-scope/README.md

 });
 ```

-And `$scope.totalCost` will automatically be updated!
+And `$scope.totalCost` will automatically be updated.

 ## The Vision